practicingruby/pdf-book/README.md

 that looks confusing, does not work as expected, etc.

-Although I can't promise I'll be able to help, I'm also happy to discuss issues related to adapting these code samples to use within your own projects.
+Although I can't promise I'll be able to help, I'm also happy to discuss issues related to adapting these code samples for use within your own projects.

 If you'd rather discuss things privately, feel free to send an email to gregory@practicingruby.com.